-Looking for spots related to Sailor Moon in Japan?
+Looking for some Sailor Moon-themed spots in Japan?

-In this post, I will tell you about all the Sailor Moon’s attractions in Japan, as well as where to buy T-shirts, figures, etc.
+In this article, I will tell you about all the Sailor Moon’s attractions in Japan, as well as where to buy t-shirts, figures, etc.

-Many background set pieces and key areas can be found there, for both the original series and Crystal.
+Much of the background set pieces and key areas from the anime can be found there, for both the original series and Crystal.

-I’ll be listing main anime pilgrimage locations in Azabujuban in this article, let’s take a look!
+I’ll be listing main anime pilgrimage locations in Azabu-juban in the rest of this article, so let’s take a look!

 The Cursed 6 p.m.
 Bus

 From episode 10 of the anime and the centerpiece of Rei’s debut episode, when people who take the bus by Hikawa Shrine start to go missing, Usagi, Ami, and Luna go to investigate Bus 66 which takes people to another dimension.
 At a 10-minute walk from exit 1 of Azabu-juban station, you’ll find the Sendai-zaka-ue bus stop.

 See if you can take the 66.
 This walk will also bring you within just a minute of a location you definitely don’t want to miss.

 Probably the best of the bunch, this is Rei’s shrine where she performed her duties as a shrine maiden.
 This was also a pretty common meetup spot for the girls.

 Now, the reason why I say “shrines”, plural, in the heading is because it’s actually two different ones depending on the version!